-Kim Elliott, a distinguished policy expert with long experience in shaping public policy and in the federal government, joined the Robert Wood Johnson Foundation (RWJF) in 2013 as director of policy outreach.
+Kim Elliott, director, Public Policy, is a distinguished policy expert with long experience in shaping public policy and in the federal government, joined the Robert Wood Johnson Foundation (RWJF) in 2013.
 Located in Washington, Elliott helps to marshal the Foundation’s various policy-related resources to achieve a greater impact on critical health and health care issues at the national level.
-In executing this goal, she provides policy-makers with evidence-based information and research about RWJF programs in order to help inform their work on issues that impact the health of Americans.
+In executing this goal, she provides policy-makers with evidence-based information and research about RWJF programs in order to help inform their work on issues that impact the health of people in America.

 Before joining the Foundation, Elliott served as associate director of the U.S. Food and Drug Administration (FDA), Center for Tobacco Products (CTP).
 She served as principal advisor to the CTP director, with day-to-day responsibilities for coordinating the FDA’s tobacco regulation activities.